 Can I have 4 passports?

-Yes, you can have more than one passport as long as the laws of the countries involved allow you to have that.
+Yes, you can have more than one passport as long as the laws of the countries involved allow it.

 How many citizenships are available globally?

-Total there are 195 citizenships around the world that an individual can apply for.
-However, there are a few countries where you cannot apply for dual citizenship such as Afghanistan, Indonesia, Maldives, Japan, Bahrain, Kiribati, North Korea, Monaco, China, Slovakia, San Marino, Nepal, Netherlands, Georgia, India, Malaysia and more.
-To make an informed choice, check the country laws before applying for the dual nationality status.
+There are 195 citizenships worldwide that an individual can apply for.
+However, there are countries where you cannot apply for dual citizenship, such as Afghanistan, Indonesia, Maldives, Japan, Bahrain, Kiribati, North Korea, Monaco, China, Slovakia, San Marino, Nepal, Netherlands, Georgia, India, Malaysia, and more.
+To make an informed choice, check the country’s laws before applying for dual status.

 Are there countries that don't allow multiple citizenships?

-There are a few countries that don’t allow their citizens to have dual nationality.
-Some of these countries include Japan, Singapore, and Malaysia.
+A few countries don’t allow their citizens to have dual status, including Japan, Singapore, and Malaysia.

 Can I have more than one citizenship?

-That will depend on whether your country of origin allows dual citizenship or not.
-If it does, then you can have more than one citizenship.
+That will depend on whether your country of origin allows dual citizenship.
+If it does, you can have more than one citizenship.

 More Info arrow icon